 Course title Business Strategy

 Course code Full Time Program: m81226f

 Part Time Program: m81226p

 Type of course Elective

-Year of study Full Time Program: 1 st
+Year of study Full Time Program: 1st

 Part Time Program: 2 nd

-Semester/trimester Full Time Program: 1 st
+Semester/trimester Full Time Program: 1st

 Part Time Program: 3 rd

 Number of credits allocated 2.5ECTS

-Name of lecturer Yiannis Spanos, Professor
+Name of lecturer -

-Objective of the course (preferably • To acquire familiarity with the principal concepts, frameworks and
+Objective of the course (preferably To acquire familiarity with the principal concepts, frameworks and

 expressed in terms of learning techniques of strategic management.

-outcomes and competences) • To gain expertise in applying these concepts, frameworks and
+outcomes and competences) To gain expertise in applying these concepts, frameworks and

 techniques

-• To develop the capacity for strategic thinking and associated
+To develop the capacity for strategic thinking and associated

 managerial skills

 Prerequisites None No prerequisites

 Course contents Session 1.
 Introduction

 Introduction to the course.
 The role and nature of strategy.
 A framework

 for strategy analysis.
 Strategy making in practice.

 Session 2.
-Analysis of industry and competition How industry structure determines competition, and the level of industry profitability.
+Analysis of industry and competition

+How industry structure determines competition, and the level of industry

+profitability.
 Porter's Five Forces of Competition framework.
+Intra-

-Intraindustry, competitor, and segmentation analysis.
+industry, competitor, and segmentation analysis.

 Session 3.
-Analysis of Resources and Capabilities Resource-based strategies.
+Analysis of Resources and Capabilities

+Resource-based strategies.
 Identifying and appraising resources and capabilities.
 The determinants of sustainable competitive advantage.
 The role of knowledge, and the knowledge based view of the firm.
 Session 4.
 Organization Structure and Management Systems for Strategy Implementation Principles of organizational design, alternative structural forms, and management systems for coordination and control.
 Session 5.
 Nature and Sources of Competitive Advantage Porter's "generic strategies."
 The sources of cost and differentiation advantage.
 Using the value chain to analyze cost and differentiation advantage.
 Session 6.
 Corporate Strategies Vertical integration strategies and the scope of the firm.
 Diversification strategies.
-Robert M. Grant, Contemporary Strategy Analysis (9th ed, Wiley, 2010) Additional academic papers for each session Face-to-face lectures and discussion Written exams Greek/English
+Recommended reading Robert M. Grant, Contemporary Strategy Analysis (9th ed, Wiley, 2010) Additional academic papers for each session Teaching methods Face-to-face lectures and discussion Assessment methods Written exams Language of instruction Greek/English